Film Studies - Theory History Practice (M.Phil.)

 Course Options1 Year Full Time

 The minimum requirement for consideration is a good honours degree of upper second class (2.1) or above, or an equivalent qualification, in a related or relevant area.
-All candidates who require an IELTS qualification must achieve a minimum score of 7.0 in all categories.
-Candidates may be asked to submit a sample of written work and may be interviewed by Skype or in person.
-Applications should be made online by the 30th June 2017.
+All applicants who require an IELTS qualification (academic version) must achieve a minimum score of 6.5 overall (no individual band below 6).
+Applicants may be asked to submit a sample of written work and may be interviewed by Skype or in person.
+Applications should be made online by the 29th June 2018.
 Applications from serious candidates may be considered after this date.

 To apply, click on the relevant Apply Link below